 International Kangaroo Care Awareness Day is held every year on May 15.
-It’s a global event that shows appreciation for parents, organizations, and healthcare professionals who practice as well as advocate for kangaroo care.
-It also hopes to raise awareness and bring attention to the positive physiological and psychological benefits of kangaroo care.
+It’s a global event that aims to increase the safety, implementation, research, awareness, and education about kangaroo care globally.
+It also hopes to bring attention to the positive physiological and psychological benefits of kangaroo care.

 History of International Kangaroo Care Awareness Day